maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 - The caller's random-number state is restored after analysis.
 - Output paths are derived consistently from the input file unless overridden.
 - When logs are enabled, the run records timing, configuration, engine, console output, and R session information.
+- Run metadata and configuration snapshots preserve the active post-hoc and correlation p-value adjustment methods.
 - Synthetic example data are for software demonstration only.

 ## 16. Scope and limitations